onzfonz/comp227/src/content/7/en/part7b.md

 export default { getAll, create, update, setToken }
 ```

-We notice that the code is in no way specific to the fact that our application deals with notes.
+We notice that the code is in no way specific to the fact that our application deals with tasks.
 Excluding the value of the `baseUrl` variable, the same code could be reused in the blog post application for dealing with the communication with the backend.

 Extract the code for communicating with the backend into its own `useResource` hook.